Board Members

 members of the CID Board.

-I was very proud of the fact that I was the first female chairperson with intellectual disability at CID and I’m excited to be doing the vice chair role.
+I was very proud of the fact that I was the first female chairperson with intellectual disability at CID and I’m excited to be doing the chairperson role.

 It’s really important to me because it means that women and people with intellectual disability can lead the way at CID.